A.G. Huntsman Award is presented annually by the Royal Society of Canada

 to recognize excellence of research and outstanding contributions to

 marine sciences.
 Until 2013, the A.G.
 Huntsman Award had been presented in

-one of three categories: Marine Geoscience, Physical/Chemical
+one of three categories on a rotating basis: Marine Geoscience, Physical/Chemical

 Oceanography, or Biological Oceanography and Fisheries Science.